 A good cooling system works faster and more efficiently.
 You might have to swap your old one for optimal performance to get rid of excess heat.

 This can be done by installing a more advanced liquid solution or adding more fans.
 You can read about PC airflow optimization to help you sort out any cooling configuration issues in another one of my articles.

 But before you do that, remember to check your graphics card design to see if it’s compatible with the cooling system you want to install.

 Additionally, ensure that your graphics card fans speed up as it gets hotter.
 If not, you might want to install something like MSI Afterburner and tweak the fan speed profile.

 Only run less demanding programs

 Let’s face it: Mediocre graphics cards will never be enough to play the best games.
 If it’s not strong enough to handle the information, you might want to swap your old card for a new one.

 However, graphics cards don’t come cheap.
-A simple solution would be to run less demanding games that won’t strain your graphics card too much.
+A simple solution would be to run less demanding games that won’t strain on it too much.

 After all, a decent gaming experience with a budget graphics card is better than none.